 - Look in places they don’t expect you to look like inside the cabinets and storage areas.
-(This is where the flashlight will come in handy).
+(Flashlights are real handy for this part of the job).

 - Check for dust and metal filings or exposed screws and nails, unacceptable wiring or plumbing.

 - Look down the sides of the exterior walls for any bumps or bubbles and other defects.

 - Check the undercarriage and make sure it’s all sealed up properly with no gaps where things like drainpipes and plumbing come through.

 - Check to make sure all the tape joints and mouldings are tight and fit properly.

 - Make sure they give you a proper walkthrough of your unit and explain how everything works.
 If you’re not sure you understand, ask questions.